CorinJG/orderbook_aggregator/README.md

 ```
 ## Documentation

-Documentation can be accessed with `cargo doc --open` (from manifest directory).
+Documentation can be viewed with `cargo doc --open`.

 ## Extensions